configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 All number comparators return `false` if either _Comparison attribute_ or _Comparison value_ is not a valid number.

-## Example
+## Examples

 ### Beta Testing Scenario

+#### Context
+The developers at our demo company, Whisker Co. just finished implementing a nice new feature which allows users to personalize the layout of the webshop.
+It's time for a beta test.

 #### Goal
-Let's release our `Personalized Layout` feature of the webstore to beta testers.
+We want to make the `Personalized Layout` feature of the webshop available to the beta testers.

 #### Solution
-In this case, we create a segment called `Beta Testers` and use that segment in the `Enable Personalized Layout` feature flag as a Segment Condition.
+We could simply achieve our goal using a Targeting Rule with a User Condition.
+However, `Personalized Layout` is certainly not the last feature developed at Whisker Co., so it's a good idea to create a segment named e.g. `Beta Testers` for our beta testers.
+This makes it easier for us to release further features for beta testing in the future.

+After creating the segment, we can complete our task by adding a Targeting Rule containing a Segment Condition to `Enable Personalized Layout`, then referencing the `Beta Testers` segment in the condition and setting the comparator to `IS IN SEGMENT`.

+TODO: a screenshot of the segment as well

 On the Dashboard:
 ![Segment Condition example](/assets/targeting/targeting-rule/segment-condition/beta-testers.jpg)